spiral/docs/http/routing.md

 > Route matches `/home/index`, `/home/other` and `/home/user/1`.

-Combine this target with defaults to make your urls shorter.
+Combine this target with defaults to make your URLs shorter.

 ```php
 $router->setRoute(